LennaHammer/English/EVP/out/words_adjective.md

 /ˈfɔːr.ən/ OF ANOTHER COUNTRY
 [A2]belonging or connected to a country that is not your own
 - Spain was the first foreign country she had visited.
-- foreign languages
+- foreign `languages`
-- His work provided him with the opportunity for a lot of foreign travel.
+- His work provided him with the opportunity for a lot of foreign `travel`.

 ## 174. free ## adjective
 /friː/ NOT BUSY
 [A2]not busy doing anything
 - Are you free this evening?
-- I don't have much free time.
+- I don't have much free `time`.

 ## 175. free ## adjective
 /friː/ NO COST
 [A2]not costing any money
 - I got some free movie tickets.
-- Members all receive a free copy of the monthly newsletter.
+- Members all receive a free `copy` of the monthly newsletter.
-- We will install your washing machine free of charge.
+- We will install your washing machine free `of charge`.

 ## 176. fresh ## adjective
 /freʃ/ NOT OLD
 [A2]Fresh food has been produced or collected recently and has not been frozen, dried, etc.
-- fresh fruit/vegetables/fish/bread
+- fresh `fruit/vegetables/fish/bread`

 ## 177. fried ## adjective
 /frɑɪd/